nick-bratton/susi/README.md

 Care must be taken to ensure that POST requests with `Content-Type: application/x-www-form-urlencoded` are properly handled/decoded by the 10000ft API.
 Payloads constructed from Slack would be encoded thusly.

 ## Handling Errors

+### Slack Modal

+Currently there is no check on what the user submits in a modal.
+We can prompt them and prevent submissions until fields only contain properly-ormatted and correct-type data.
+Check the Slack API documentation on [how to do this](https://api.slack.com/surfaces/modals/using#displaying_errors_in_views).

+### General

 Care was made to use Promise based JavaScript where possible.
 Errors will be caught, but just console logged.
 The `catch` and `finally` blocks should be developed throughout the code base as a starting point.